top of page

 Winter travel means encountering far fewer tourists than in summer.

-This allows for a more intimate experience as you explore the charming towns and villages along the route.
-For instance, you can stroll through the streets of Tromsø, without feeling rushed or crowded.
+This allows for a more chilled experience as you explore the charming towns and villages along the route.
+For instance, you can stroll through the streets of Tromsø, without feeling rushed or crowded, compared to summer.

 1. Cozy Onboard Experience

 Both Havila Voyages and Hurtigruten offer a warm and welcoming onboard atmosphere, which is ideal for winter travellers.
 Expect cozy lounges where you can relax, sample delicious local dishes, and enjoy panoramic views of snowy landscapes.
-There is something nice about viewing the icy cold from a warm and comfortable vantage point.
+There is something so nice about viewing the icy cold from a warm and comfortable vantage point, or simply enjoying the warmth after viewing from the open deck.

 1. Exciting Winter Activities